 When users tried to upgrade to Windows 11 via the setup, they received an error that read Your PC has a service that isn’t ready for this version of Windows 11.
-A new version is available.
+However, a new version is available.

-While the software is intended to increase network speed, it may be counterproductive at times.
-Several users have reported that it decreased their network speed and caused certain websites to slow down.
+While the software is intended to increase network speed, it may sometimes be counterproductive.
+For example, several users have reported that it decreased their network speed and caused certain websites to slow down.

 1. Uninstall the driver

-- Press Windows +E or click on the File Explorer icon in the Taskbar to launch it.
+1. Press Windows + E or click the File Explorer icon in the Taskbar to launch it.

-- Now, navigate to Program Files (x86) in the C: drive, and look for a folder named after the OEM.
-For MSI motherboards, the folder would be named MSI.
+2. Now, navigate to Program Files (x86) in the C: drive, and look for a folder named after the OEM.
+For example, for MSI motherboards, the folder would be named MSI.

-- Now, check inside the various folders listed here for another one by the name LanManager.
+3. Now, check inside the folders listed here for another one named LanManager.

-- Next, locate and double-click on the unins001.exe file, and follow the on-screen instructions to remove cFosSpeed driver and software.
+5. Next, locate and double-click on the unins001.exe file, and follow the on-screen instructions to remove the cFosSpeed driver and software.

 Several users reported that this software reinstalls when you subsequently boot the Windows.
-In which case, you can uninstall the LanManager itself.
+In this case, you can uninstall the LanManager itself.

-The process for it differs for various manufacturers, hence you should either check the FAQ section on the official website or try and locate files that go by the same name, to uninstall it.
+The process differs for various manufacturers; hence you should either check the official website FAQ section or try to locate files that go by the same name to uninstall it.

 2. Uninstall cFosSpeed from network properties